|

 antenna, its Reflector element can be

-of the UHF Reflector by 3/4-inch.
-The table
+positioned forward of the UHF Reflector by

-below summarizes the
+3/4-inch.
+The table below summarizes the

 element dimensions and spacing for